ArctosDB/documentation-wiki/_documentation/container.markdown

     are necessary to bring the "new" container into the object tracking system.
-This immediately allows the container to be tracked by scanning it into any other container, and allows it to contain any container or specimen part.
+This immediately allows the container to be tracked by scanning it into any other container, and allows it to contain any container or part.

 ## Object tracking without barcodes

 We are occasionally asked about object tracking without barcodes.
 While such interfaces could be developed, we suggest that they should not be;
-non-machine-based "object tracking" is best accomplished through specimen part attributes.
+non-machine-based "object tracking" is best accomplished through part attributes.

-With barcodes, explicitly-defined things (specimen parts) are uniquely, unambiguously, and globally identified, then "read" by a device which is mathematically prevented from making read errors.
+With barcodes, explicitly-defined things (parts) are uniquely, unambiguously, and globally identified, then "read" by a device which is mathematically prevented from making read errors.
 We maintain that this is fundamentally different than anything produced by people reading